 - Shocking your pool - Yep, shocking your pool will get rid of these bugs no problem.
 But then again, we recommend just shocking your pool on a scheduled basis and when you need to.
 The real downside that we can see with this is that you can’t use the pool for a day or two after shocking, and if you live in an area with a lot of bugs, you can’t really keep shocking your pool right?
 You’ll end up just shocking your pool constantly with no chance to swim in it!

-- Use the Lo-Chlor No More Bugs pool chemical - We recently just discovered this pool chemical and we fell in love at the first sight!
+- Use the Water TechniX Bug Away / No More Bugs pool chemical - We recently just launched this pool chemical and it's already one of our best sellers!
 This is a unique non-foaming formulation that breaks the surface tension of the pool water, preventing these floating bugs from surviving.
 What basically happens is that the chemical prevents the formation of air bubbles that the bugs use to float and survive in your pool, causing them to drown and sink to the bottom where they can be filtered or vacuumed out.
 And as an added bonus, this also causes other dead bugs to sink to the bottom of your pool, making them easier to deal with using a vacuum, automatic pool cleaner, or robotic pool cleaner!
-The Lo-Chlor No More Bugs pool chemical has also been tested for use in your pool so it’s guaranteed not to mess with your pool chemical balance as well!
+The Water TechniX Bug Away / No More Bugs pool chemical has also been tested for use in your pool so it’s guaranteed not to mess with your pool chemical balance as well!

 Preventing Bugs from entering your pool

-None of the methods presented above (including the Lo-Chlor No more bugs pool chemical) can actually prevent bugs from entering your pool!
+None of the methods presented above (including the Water TechniX Bug Away / No more bugs pool chemical) can actually prevent bugs from entering your pool!
 Treating them is one thing, but preventing them is a whole different matter altogether.
 Here are some ways that you can prevent bugs from even entering your pool in the first place!

 - Diligent use of Algaecides - As we have mentioned above, water boatmen are attracted to the pool because of algae spored (their main source of food) and if we’re diligent in the use of algaecides, there will be very little reason for water boatmen to approach and live in our pool!
 (We Recommend the Lo-Chlor Miraclear Algaecide simply because it has a built-in clarifier for clearer pool water!
 But any algaecide will do as long as long as you follow the manufacturer's directions)